Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ### Fake Clues: 2/5
 **Fair - Below expectations**

-One clue effectively misdirects to 'novel'.
-However, the first clue points to 'painting' or 'visual art', which is not one of the provided incorrect answer choices (novel, movie), thus reducing its effectiveness in misdirecting players within the game's specific options.
+Clue 2 is effective in misdirecting players towards 'novel' by describing its characteristics (collection of words, bound, read).
+However, Clue 1 misdirects to a 'visual art form' (like painting), which is not one of the provided incorrect choices ('novel', 'movie').
+For optimal fake clues, they should point to the *other choices* available to the player.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices